kvirikroma/game_of_life/README.md

 # game_of_life
 In this project i try to implement the "game of life" in C and assembly.
-Just because i can (=
+Just for fun (=

 <b>Instruction:</b><br>
 <b>Keyboard:</b><br>